Late Diagnosed Autistic Woman

-I created this space for women like me — those who spent years trying to be who the world needed, only to realize that the version they longed to be was there all along.
+Hello and welcome!
+I'm Michelle, a psychotherapist, writer and a late diagnosed Autistic woman, I created this space for women like me who spent years trying to be who the world needed, only to realize the version they longed to be was there all along.

 When I received my autism diagnosis later in life, it was both a revelation and a reckoning.